Excitonic Resonances in Coherent Anti-Stokes Raman Scattering from Single Wall Carbon Nanotubes: Results

-The phonon linewidth is slightly different between Raman and four wave mixing.
-We measure the FWM signal close to the G mode resonances in different nanotube chiralities, with the $E_{11}$ energy spanning between 1.1 eV in (10,3) SWCNTs and 1.42 eV in $(6,4)$ CNTs, as shown in Figure \ref{FIG:Mtd}a.
-In all the SWCNT chiralities measured, the highest FWM signal was found for resonance with the LO phonon, see red vertical line Figure \ref{FIG:FWMnm}a.
-The line-shape of the FWM profiles is mainly determined by the lifetime of the phonon as $\sim \hbar/\tau_{ph}$.
-A similar lifetime can be observed in the Raman spectra for the same SWNT as shown in Figure \ref{FIG:FWMnm}b, where the widths of the Raman G band are compared.
-Overall, the FWM profiles have higher full widths at half maximum (fwhm) than measured by Raman spectroscopy, except for the (7,5) SWCNTs, where the full width are almost identical with a values of 1.6 meV.
-The difference in linewidths can be explained by higher electronic temperature generated in the case of pulsed laser excitation as shown by previous works on graphene \cite{Ferrante2018}.
-In such case the CARS linewidth are broader compared to Raman spectroscopy,\cite{Lafeta2017,Ferrante2018,virga2019coherent} where the excitation laser does not create a hot electron temperatures.
+The phonon linewidth is slightly different between Raman and four-wave mixing.
+We measure the FWM signal across the vibrational resonance of the G mode in different nanotube chiralities, with the $E_{11}$ energy spanning between 1.1 eV in (10,3) SWCNTs and 1.42 eV in $(6,4)$ CNTs, as shown in Figure \ref{FIG:Mtd}a.
+In all the SWCNT chiralities measured, the highest FWM signal was found for resonance with the LO phonon; see red vertical line Figure \ref{FIG:FWMnm}a.
+The line shape of the FWM profiles is mainly determined by the lifetime of the phonon as $\sim \hbar/\tau_{ph}$.
+A similar lifetime can be observed in the Raman spectra for the same SWCNT as shown in Figure \ref{FIG:FWMnm}b, where the widths of the Raman G band are compared.
+Overall, the FWM profiles have higher full widths at half maximum (fwhm) than measured by Raman spectroscopy, except for the (7,5) SWCNTs, where the entire width is almost identical with a value of 1.6 meV.
+Two factors can explain the difference in line widths.
+First, we can collect the FWM signal from the larger part of BZ as long as created and annihilated phonons have net zero momentum, and second, we can generate a higher electronic temperature with the pulsed laser excitation as shown by previous works on graphene \cite{Ferrante2018}.
+In these experiments, the CARS linewidth was broader than Raman spectroscopy,\cite{Lafeta2017,Ferrante2018,virga2019coherent} where the photon flux is moderate and can create hot electron temperatures.